Frank Tieri (mobster)

-Frank Alphonse "Funzi" Tieri (/tiˈɛːri/; born Francesco Tieri, [franˈtʃesko ˈtjɛːri]; February 22, 1904 – March 29, 1981) was an Italian-American New York mobster who eventually became the front boss of the Genovese crime family.
+Frank Alphonse "Funzi" Tieri (/tiˈɛːri/; born Francesco Tieri, [franˈtʃesko ˈtjɛːri]; February 22, 1904 – March 29, 1981) was an Italian-American mobster who eventually became the front boss of the Genovese crime family of New York City.

 Early life

-Tieri was born on February 22, 1904, in Castel Gandolfo, Italy, to Carmela Tofano and Augustino Tieri, and had two sisters, Assunta and Antonietta.
+Tieri was born on February 22, 1904, in Castel Gandolfo, Lazio, Italy, to Carmela Tofano and Augustino Tieri, and had two sisters, Assunta and Antonietta.
 He immigrated from Naples to New York City with his family in 1911.
 Tieri was denied US citizenship twice living as a resident alien in Brooklyn.
 Tieri lived in a modest home in the Bath Beach section of Brooklyn with his wife and two granddaughters.
 His mistress, a former opera singer from Italy, lived in a house a few blocks away.
 Tieri claimed to be an employee of a sportswear manufacturer.

 Boss

 In 1972, after the murder of Genovese acting boss Thomas Eboli, Tieri became the boss of the Genovese family.
 At that time, it was speculated that Gambino crime family boss Carlo Gambino had ordered Eboli's murder because Eboli owed him $4 million.
-According to this theory, Gambino wanted Tieri to be boss of the Genovese family.
+According to this theory, Gambino wanted Tieri to be the boss of the Genovese family.
 However, most experts now believe that Tieri was merely a front for the Genoveses' actual boss, Philip "Benny Squint" Lombardo.
 Luigi Angelo Martino, "the architect" for money laundering for the Genovese family, served directly under him.

-Tieri was considered a low-profile and diplomatic mobster, a good earner for the family who believed in sharing the wealth with his capos and soldiers.
+Tieri was considered a low-profile and diplomatic mobster, a good earner for the family who believed in sharing wealth with his capos and soldiers.
 He was convicted of armed robbery when he was aged twenty but avoided further indictments until the end of his life.
 Given that Tieri was a front boss, it is unknown how much power Lombardo allowed him.
-However, Tieri did have a reputation as orderly and smart manager who used violence only as a last resort.
+However, Tieri did have a reputation as an orderly and smart manager who used violence only as a last resort.

 Bruno assassination

-In 1980, Tieri played a key role in the assassination of Philadelphia crime family boss Angelo Bruno and the opening of Atlantic City, New Jersey, to the New York crime families.
-The State of New Jersey had announced the introduction of legal casino gambling in Atlantic City and the New York families wanted to open operations there.
-However, Atlantic City belonged to the Philadelphia family and Bruno wasn't willing to share it.
-In March 1980, Tieri sent a message to Philadelphia capo Antonio Caponigro that the Mafia Commission would support him as boss if he assassinated Bruno.
+In 1980, Tieri played a key role in the assassination of Philadelphia crime family boss Angelo Bruno and the opening of Atlantic City, New Jersey to the New York crime families.
+The State of New Jersey had announced the introduction of legal casino gambling in Atlantic City, and the New York families wanted to open operations there.
+However, Atlantic City belonged to the Philadelphia family, and Bruno wasn't willing to share it.
+In March 1980, Tieri sent a message to Philadelphia's consigliere, Antonio Caponigro, that the Mafia Commission would support him as boss if he assassinated Bruno.
 What Caponigro didn't know was that the Commission had no intention of sanctioning Bruno's murder.
 On March 21, 1980, Bruno was murdered in his car on a Philadelphia street.
 The Commission immediately summoned Caponigro to New York for a meeting; two weeks later, his body was discovered in New York with $20 bills stuffed in his orifices.
 However, the New York families did achieve access to Atlantic City.